The workings and mystery of the natural world inspire and teach me. Travel and the oddities of twenty-first century life provide plenty to ponder.

 - Second-place winner in the 2013 Second Tuesday Poetry Series at Flyleaf Books in Chapel Hill, NC

 I coordinated the Vermont College of Fine Arts summer residency in Slovenia from 2006 through 2010 and edited for literary journals including Hunger Mountain and Rain City Review.
 I also taught as a poet in the schools in Portland, Oregon.
-In late 2018, I moved from Durham, NC back to Portland and am reconnecting with my peeps.
+In late 2018, I moved from Durham, NC back to Portland, OR and learned a new definition of home.

 - Oregon State Poetry Society